IQSS/dataverse/doc/release-notes/8191-require-toa-or-request-access.md

 Beginning in this release, Restricted Files must have either Terms of Access or Request Access enabled.
 This change is to ensure that for each file in a Dataverse installation there is a clear path to get to the data, either through requesting access to the data or to provide context about why requesting access is not enabled.

+In the "Notes for Dataverse Installation Administrators" section, we have provided a query to help proactively identify datasets that need to be updated.

 ## Notes for Dataverse Installation Administrators

 ### Identifying Datasets Requiring Terms of Access or Request Access Changes